PTI Failed To Unleash Violence, Bloodshed In Capital Despite Massive Attempt: Muqam - UrduPoint

 "However, the martyrdom of one constable and the injuries of many are deeply regretted," he added.

-The way in which the resources, machinery and manpower of a poor province were used recklessly would have to be accounted for, he said.
+How the resources, machinery, and manpower of a poor province were used recklessly would have to be accounted for, he said.

 "Instead of using the innocent youth against the state, it should think about employment and welfare for them," Federal Minister Amir Muqam said.